 Did you know that an estimated 42% of children ages 2-11 have untreated cavities?
 Unfortunately, cavities not only affect your child’s smile now but in the future as well.
 Since February is National Children’s Dental Health Month, it’s a great time to learn about the importance of good oral health in the early years and how you can prevent problems from the start.
-Not only will you minimize the amount of dental work your child needs from a family dentist in Lacey
+Not only will you minimize the amount of dental work your child needs from a family dentist in Lancaster

 How Does Your Child’s Diet Affect Their Oral Health?

 Your child’s diet has a huge impact on their smile.
 And sugar is everywhere in our modern diets, which can have serious consequences to a child’s oral health and general health.

 Every time something sweet is consumed, acid is produced in the mouth that wears away at the enamel.
 If sugar is eaten in high quantities or too frequently (or both), the risk of getting cavities is very high.

 Here’s how you can reduce the impact of sugar on your child’s teeth: